-CHICAGO (WLS) -- A security alert has been issued for the University of Chicago campus after police say a former student stabbed his roommate and then fled.
+CHICAGO (WLS) -- A man wanted after police say the former student stabbed his University of Chicago roommate and fled has been caught

 Police say the stabbing took place about 3 a.m.
-Saturday in the city's Hyde Park neighborhood.
-The university confirmed the suspect, Ross Jacobs, is a former graduate student, but has not been enrolled since 2013.
+Friday in Chicago's Hyde Park neighborhood.
+The university confirmed Jacobs is a former graduate student, but has not been enrolled since 2013.

 "I've always encountered this guy and I'm always on alert when I see him or approach him or whether he's approaching me," said neighbor Delaney Gentle.
 "I knew there was something off, it was clear, by his actions were just random.
 Not of a normal person.
 He just seemed like he was in his own mind in his own world."